-Governor John Bel Edwards is touring the western part of Louisiana to see first hand damage and destruction from Laura.
-Speaking from Ruston the Governor updated the state's death count from the storm:
+Governor John Bel Edwards is touring the western part of Louisiana to see first hand damage and destruction from Hurricane Laura.
+Speaking from Ruston, the Governor updated the state's death count from the storm:

-"We're reporting ten fatalities across Louisiana."
-Edwards stated to the media gathered in Ruston to get his remarks about what he saw.
+"We're reporting ten fatalities across Louisiana," Edwards said the the media outlets that gathered for his statement.
 "Four of those were from trees falling on homes.
 One individual drown in his boat.
 And then we've had five carbon monoxide poisonings.
 So people are running generators indoors or in poorly ventilated areas.
 And that is just an ultra-hazardous thing to do."

 The Governor is encouraging everyone to be safe as more injuries are reported during cleanup efforts than usually injured or killed in storms.